leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 software.

-I was (ironically) confronted by classism within Hypatia when there was a push by the Board of Directors to remove or restrict the cash relief program, largely due to a particular homeless beneficiary.
+I was (ironically) confronted by classism within Hypatia when there was a push by the Board of Directors to restrict the cash relief program, largely due to a particular homeless beneficiary.
 I viewed this disconnect as an example of the misrepresentation intrinsic to hierearchal forms of representation.
 The path I used to represent member's voices was simple: to actually incorporate their voices via consensus.
 Consensus is a pillar of anarchy, and as I studied it more I finally arrived at leaderlessness.

 David Graeber defines "revolutionary action" in _Fragments of an Anarchist Anthropology_ as: